 Be cautious of beans- they are often gas forming.

 If you are on one of our cleansing programs, you will have more detailed directions to follow.

 When you are here, the therapist will discuss with you what your goals are and guide you accordingly.
 If you want to do a thorough cleanse or are trying to change something you have problems with, we recommend you have a series of colonics to achieve your goal.

-If all you want is to feel a little lighter and flatter, maybe one or two is enough.
-Ultimately it is your choice of what you want to do, we are here to guide you and help you achieve the health goals you have set for yourself.
-Whatever level you might be on we will do our best to help you proceed.
+If all you want is to feel a little lighter and flatter, maybe one or two are enough.
+Ultimately it is your choice of what you want to do.
+Whatever level you might be on, we are here to help you achieve the health goals you have set for yourself.

-Most clients report feeling lighter, flatter, and full of energy after a session but keep in mind experiences vary depending on each individual body.
+Most clients report feeling lighter, flatter, and full of energy after a session.
+Please keep in mind that experiences will vary depending on each individual.
 Most people have no problem going about their day and activities as usual.

-There might be moments of discomfort if you are constipated or if your waste is hard and if your digestion is off.
-Clients report that they might have felt it to be “a little strange,” but after the first time colonics has a relaxing effect on your body.
+There may be moments of discomfort if you are constipated or if your waste is hard and if your digestion is off.
+Clients report that they might have felt it to be “a little strange,” but after the first time, colonics have a relaxing effect on the body.
 If you know you are particularly toxic, you may wish to allow yourself time after the appointment to relax and rest.

-It is no problem at all receiving a colonic session during your menstrual cycle is a good time to since your body is already in a natural state of cleansing.
+Yes!
+There is no problem receiving a colonic session during your menstrual cycle.
+It is actually a good time to have a colonic since your body is already in a natural state of cleansing.
 Your flow will not interfere with the success of the treatment.

-Just inform your therapist that you are on your cycle before you begin your session.
-Your cycle does NOT exempt you from the 24 hour cancellation policy.
+Please inform your therapist that you are on your cycle prior to your session.
+Having your cycle does NOT exempt you from the 24 hour cancellation and rescheduling policy.

 People experience acupuncture differently, but most feel no paint, or minimal pain, as the needles are inserted.
 The different acupuncture points vary in sensitivity from patient to patient and even from day to day.